sebastian-szymczak/Electricity-Trading-Performance-Dashboard/README.md

 ![model](https://github.com/user-attachments/assets/03033839-db27-416b-a338-143bfd61b7ab)

-- Step 6: Visual filters (slicers) were added for each type of Contract and every month and year.
+- Step 6: The visual filters (slicers) were added for each type of Contract and every month and year.
-- Step 7: Using DAX expressions, new measures were created to calculate the following parameters:
+- Step 7: Using DAX expressions, the new measures were created to calculate the following parameters:

   (a) Weighted Average Price